 These transformations are all processed by imgix’s state-of-the-art architecture that ensures images are served quickly and with the highest quality.

-Finally, all of this can be integrated easily into existing applications using our robust developer tools.
+Finally, all of this can be integrated easily into existing applications using our robust client libraries.
 To continue exploring how imgix can make serving images to your customers easier, faster, and more flexible.
 For details about all of the available parameters, read the API documentation, and to see solutions for specific problems and use cases, check out the Tutorials.